Rei-SwitchBot/faq/en-us/Battery Circulator Fan & Circulator Fan.md

 The device has been successfully added.

 4． Should you have any inquiries, kindly access the SwitchBot application.
-Navigate through "Profile" then "Help & Feedback", and lastly, select "Feedback".
+Navigate through "Profile" then "Support ", and lastly, select "Feedback".